Prof Kevin Gurney (ABRG Co-director)

 - Ben Mitchinson, Tak-Shing Chan, Jon Chambers, Martin Pearson, Mark Humphries, Charles Fox, Kevin Gurney, Tony J. Prescott (2010), BRAHMS: Novel middleware for integrated systems computation, Advanced Engineering Informatics, 24(1):49-61.

-- Lepora N, Pearson M, Mitchinson B, Evans M, Fox C, Pipe T, Gurney K and Prescott T (2010), Naive Bayes novelty detection in a whiskered moving robot, IEEE procedings of International Conference on Robotics and Biomimetics (ROBIO 2010).
+- Lepora N, Pearson M, Mitchinson B, Evans M, Fox C, Pipe T, Gurney K and Prescott T (2010), Naive Bayes novelty detection in a whiskered moving robot, proceedings of IEEE International Conference on Robotics and Biomimetics (ROBIO 2010), 131-136.

 - Humphries, M D, Wood, R. and Gurney, K. (2010), Reconstructing the three dimensional GABAergic microcircuit of the striatum, PLoS Computational Biology, 6:e1001011.
 [Code]